CLEC - Competitive Local Exchange Carriers

 - Competitive Local Exchange Carriers - clec.csv

-- Please update your company contact information using the PUC Portal and either "COA & SPCOA Annual Report" or "Company Contacts", if later than annual report due date.
-Both are available in PUC Applications.
+- Please update your company contact information using the PUCT Portal and either "COA & SPCOA Annual Report" or "Company Contacts", if later than annual report due date.
+Both are available in PUCT Applications.

 Rules - Statutes - Orders